rethinkdb/rethinkdb-rs/api/ruby/aggregation/contains.md

 # Description #

-When called with values, returns true if a sequence contains all the specified values.
-When called with predicate functions, returns true if for each predicate there exists at least one element of the stream where that predicate returns true.
+When called with values, returns `true` if a sequence contains all the specified values.
+When called with predicate functions, returns `true` if for each predicate there exists at least one element of the stream where that predicate returns `true`.

 __Example:__ Has Iron Man ever fought Superman?

 ```rb
 r.table('marvel').get('ironman')[:opponents].contains('superman').run(conn)
 ```

 __Example:__ Has Iron Man ever defeated Superman in battle?